ashrufsyed/iitm_thesis/README.md

 IIT Madras, Chennai 600036, India
 <ashrufsyed@smail.iitm.ac.in> || <ashrufsyed@gmail.com>
 Copyright (C) 2019-2021 Ashruf Syed

+## New Features added in Sep 2021 version:
+- added sample equations with indexing (along with different Times font options to use with math equations/symbols)
+- corrected bugs related to line spacing (along with a small explainer on doublespacing standard)
+- corrected font size of chapter names to 15pt (as given in the guidelines)
+- moved `setspace.sty` to `Obsolete` folder as it is available as native ctan package
+- added detailed user guide in the form of `thesis.pdf` or `chapter.pdf`

 ## New Features added in Aug 2021 version:
 - compliance with the revised guidelines of Jul 2021